julilan/ComputerStorageAPI_Mocha/ComputerStorageAPI_TestCases.md

 - computer matching the searchKey has extras object: hasExtras(1) returns `true`
 - computer matching the searchKey does not have extras object: hasExtras(5) returns `false`
+- conmputer not mathcing the searchKey returns `false`

 ### Test with modiefied data